 Imagine the future.
-Complete an in-depth research project next summer.Applications for our Internship Programmes are now closed and will open again in the summer of 2021.
+Complete an in-depth research project next summer.Applications will open on 1st November 2021.

 Our people are curious about the world and have the vision to see things differently.
 For us, the way they think is more important than the subject they’ve studied.
 That’s why we’re just as likely to hire a musician or historian as we are a mathematician or engineer.

 We’re looking for people who are curious about the world around them.
 People who combine intellect, insights and a fresh perspective.
 If that sounds like you, you could win £5,000 to deliver a research project next summer.
 All you have to do is complete our quiz and answer the following question in no more than 300 words.

 The Greek philosopher, Heraclitus, once said that “change is the only constant in life”.
 It is happening all around us: industries, societies, environments – the list goes on.
 Pick an area where you see rapid change and tell us why you’re optimistic about the future.

 In the spirit of adventurous inquiry, tell us how you would explore your arguments further.
 Be original, creative, and thought-provoking.
 Address an area that is specific enough to draw conclusions.

 If chosen, you will complete four weeks of research during June and July 2022.
 Following this you will spend two weeks in our Edinburgh head office in August (either virtually or with paid accommodation in the city), where you’ll write up and present your findings, as well as learn more about our approach to investment management.